svonhauske/Interaction-Design-in-The-Wild/README.md

 Results:

 People found it fun and interesting.
-They reallly liked being able to control it with their finger.
-They could hear a slight change in volume when rotating the ear towards a sound but the motor and friction produced too much noise.
+They really liked being able to control it with their finger.
+They could hear a slight change in volume when rotating the ear towards a sound, but the motor and friction produced too much noise.

-Ideally this would be made out of nylon or with bearings to reduce friction and noise.
+Ideally, this would be made out of nylon or with bearings to reduce friction and noise.
 The ear pinna is modeled after a small sized red fox ear, but maybe testing out larger sizes would make the effect greater.

 # --